 Let's face it, we'll all be searching online for inspiration for that number 1 gift mum would be proud of this Mother's Day (in one capacity or another) - but have you stopped to consider how your customers would feel if their beloved mums were to receive their gift either smashed, damaged, late with additional postal charges or have to collect their gift from a depot 10 miles up the road?
 Remember, that number one gift for Mum on Mother's Day is a great way to say "I love you and I'm thankful for you" whereas the aforementioned failed delivery is a great way to say "I want a refund, a replacement product and a huge apology!".
 You don't want to be remembered for years to come as "that brand that ruined my mum's special day".

 Don't be cheap or lazy when it comes to packaging your customers' orders destined for proud mothers everywhere.
 Use packaging that will make Mum proud and shed a tear at how thoughtful and generous her children are.
 Mothers Day is a BIG revenue earner on the internet.
 If you're in the business of selling and posting out gifts, cosmetics, fashion and fashion accessories, cards, flowers, experience days, meals out and much more - then you might want to read on!

 Mums vs Dads - no competition (statistically speaking)

-According to the Telegraph & VoucherCodesPro, our dear Mums are three times as valuable to internet retailers as our poor old Dads are.
-The average spend being around £30, it seems that mothers day presents of choice are flowers, chocolates, alcohol, beauty treatments or (as 39% of gents will probably agree) – just a card.
+According to the Telegraph and VoucherCodesPro, our dear Mums are three times as valuable to internet retailers as our poor old Dads are.
+The average spend being around £30, it seems that mothers day presents of choice are flowers, chocolates, alcohol, beauty treatments or (as 39% of gents will probably agree) - just a card.
 In contrast, Dads generally get a DVD, alcohol, a gift voucher, or chocolate.
 Is this karmic justice for all of those forgotten anniversaries?
-Let’s not digress …
+Let's not digress.

 Some fun stats for Mothers Day 2018